Double Chocolate Madeleines

 • Bittersweet Chocolate – This is our secret ingredient that gives these madeleines their intense chocolate flavor!

-• European-Style Salted Butter – This is a must-have for this recipe, as European-style butter has a higher fat content than regular butter!
+• European-Style Salted Butter – This is a must-have for this recipe, as European-style butter has a higher fat and lower water content than regular butter!

 flour, eggs, cocoa powder, melted chocolate, brown sugar, granulated sugar, melted butter, honey, and baking powder in glass bowls on marble surface.